Come and visit!

 If you’re planning to arrive outside these hours and/or would like to stay, let us know first.
 Give us a call on 07890751568 or email firstname.lastname@example.org and we’ll make sure the kettle is on for you.

 Our address is Grow Heathrow, Vineries Close, Sipson, West Drayton, UB7 0JG.
 Check out our travel tips on how to get to us.
+We’re a pet-friendly project with plenty of room for dogs to run around, so bring your dog!

 What we’re about